stachyra/test/test.rst

 This is a test.rst file.
 It should display in Github as restructured text.

 - Here's an item
-- This is a second itme
+- This is a second item
 - Item three

 Package Info